Prison & Probation

 The UK prison system is in crisis.
 We’re locking up more people and cutting funding.
 A prisoner dies in custody every three days.

 What if prisons helped people find new ways to see their lives and resond to challenges?
 What if we enagaged with their potential, not just their offence?

 We’re pioneering bringing mindfulness-based teaching in UK prisons and probation settings.
-Through 2017, we’re working on three Randomised Controlled Trials for men on probation, prisoners and prison staff using material that’s geared to these populations.
+Through 2017 and 2018, we’re working on three Randomised Controlled Trials for men on probation, prisoners and prison staff using material that’s geared to these populations.
 If the trials are successful, we hope to offer mindfulness training much more widely throughout the system.

-Vishvapani worked on Mindful Nation UK, the report by The Mindfulness All Party Parliamentary Group, which looks at the contribution mindfulness can make to Criminal Justice, along woth other key policy areas.
-He’s also a member of the Mindfulness Steering Group in the HM Prison and probation service.
+Vishvapani worked on Mindful Nation UK, the report by The Mindfulness All Party Parliamentary Group, which looks at the contribution mindfulness can make to Criminal Justice, along with other key policy areas.
+He continues to work with policy makers and is a member of the Mindfulness Steering Group in the HM Prison & Probation Service.

 Path of Freedom & Breathe Free